Georges Azzi

-Georges Azzi (Arabic: جورج قزي; born 1979) is the co-founder of Helem, a Lebanese non-profit organisation working on improving the legal and social status of LGBT people, and is the executive director of the Arab Foundation for Freedoms and Equality.
+Georges Azzi (Arabic: جورج قزي; born 1979) is the co-founder of Helem, a Lebanese non-profit organisation working on improving the legal and social status of LGBTQ people, and is the executive director of the Arab Foundation for Freedoms and Equality.

 Early life and education

 Azzi grew up in Beirut, Lebanon, in a conservative Christian family, during a civil war which divided Beirut between the East (the predominantly Christian side) and the West (the predominantly Muslim side).
 He moved to Paris in 2000, where he earned a degree in engineering, multimedia, and communications and became involved in LGBTQ activism.
 As a gay man who had grown up in Lebanon, he wanted to set up a centre in Beirut similar to Paris's LGBTQ Centre, to give LGBTQ people opportunities he had lacked.
 He co-founded Helem (which means "dream" in Arabic) in 2004.